LennartFr/Blockchain-at-Galvanize/README.md

     Creating peer0.org1.example.com ...
        Comment: A Peer is a node that validates and commits transactions and maintains the state and a copy of the ledger.

+       Every peer stors the data of the blockchain in its container.
+       In a production envirement this container has a volume (mounted folder) to a real hard drive, NAS, SAN or any other storage that you may use.
+Otherwise if the container is stopped all data that was in the container will be gone.
+       Every peer store exact same data.
+So if blockchain is 10Gb and you have 5 peers then 50Gb will be need to store 5 separate files from every peer and every file is 10Gb.

        Creating peer0.org1.example.com ...
        done

   <img src="https://farm5.staticflickr.com/4458/37771305586_6bf75bc2af_o.png" width="853" height="482" alt="hyperledger architecture">

   </i>